top of page

 How long does it take you to write a book?

 It depends on the book.
-I written a few genres and for a few different ages.
+I write in a few genres and for a few different ages.
 Special Memory, Mr. Inker Finds a Home, and Mr. Inker Goes to School took me a few days each.
 They’re picture books that I had circulating in my head for years though.
 The Mr. Inker books came from the story I wrote in fifth grade.

 What do you think about the role of readers?